-Canon 1000D versus Canon 2000D
+Canon 1000D vs 2000D

-The Canon EOS 1000D (called Canon XS in some regions) and the Canon EOS 2000D (labelled Canon T7 in some countries) are two digital cameras that were officially introduced, respectively, in June 2008 and February 2018.
+The Canon EOS 1000D (called Canon XS in some regions) and the Canon EOS 2000D (labelled Canon T7 in some countries) are two digital cameras that were revealed to the public, respectively, in June 2008 and February 2018.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1000D has a resolution of 10.1 megapixel, whereas the 2000D provides 24 MP.
+The 1000D has a resolution of 10.1 megapixels, whereas the 2000D provides 24 MP.

-Body comparison: Canon 1000D vs Canon 2000D
+Body comparison: Canon 1000D vs 2000D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 2000D is notably larger (6 percent) than the Canon 1000D.
 However, the 2000D is markedly lighter (5 percent) than the 1000D.
 In this context, it is worth noting that neither the 1000D nor the 2000D are weather-sealed.